 CAEL has been designed to assess the English language ability of test takers in academic contexts.
-Table 2 (previous section) describes the interpretation of each band score.
+Table 2 (previous section) describes the interpretation of each overall band score.

-When interpreting a CAEL score report, it is important to remember that CAEL estimates test takers' true proficiency by approximating the kinds of tasks that they may encounter in the course of their study or academic work.
+When interpreting a CAEL score report, it is important to remember that CAEL estimates test takers' true proficiencies by approximating the kinds of tasks that they may encounter in the course of their study or academic work.
 There are, inevitably, small mismatches between the tasks test takers completed as part of the test and the tasks that they need to perform in a specific context.
 Also, temporary factors unrelated to test takers' true proficiencies, such as fatigue, anxiety, or illness, may affect their CAEL results.

 It is also important to remember that test performance reflects only one aspect that impacts how well the candidate will perform in an academic context.
-Communicative language ability consists of both knowledge of language and knowledge of the world.
+Communicative language ability consists of both knowledge of language and the capacity to implement the knowledge in targeted contextual situations.
 In an academic context, the ability to function effectively involves not only knowledge of English but also knowledge of the context, subject matter expertise, and the ability to integrate information from multiple sources.